theaizaz/Programing/README.md

 # Programing Stream
-`This is a repository for my programing stream on twitch`
+`This repository is for learning and Practicing my Programming languages`
 ## Languages
 -  C
 -  [C++](C++)